NovaVolunteer/definingdatascience/_sources/Design/Design_Labs.md

 5. Write up your answers and submit your 2-page pdf to canvas.

-    To complete this assignment you will upload to canvas, a maximum 2-page pdf, single sided.
+    **To complete this assignment you will upload to canvas, a maximum 2-page pdf, single sided.**

     1. Put your name and the assignment at the top along with today's date

     2. Answer the following questions

     3. Format the answers in an enumerated list.

-### Questions:
+### Questions

 1. How many different cards are possible in Set? (answer with an integer)